 How to Choose the Best Cassareep for Pepperpot:

 - Most commercial varieties includes additives like burnt sugar (listed as sugar caramel on the label).
 Some also include spices and aromatics.
 These additives dilute the liquid and impact the taste of your dish, particularly when used for Pepperpot.
+Some people love the cassareep with all of the additives.
+I do not.
+Pure cassareep lasts longer and gives more flexibility for flavor development.

-Some commercial cassareep brands I’ve tried:
+Some commercial cassareep brands I recommend:

 - Dave’s: This is a mixture of cassareep, burnt sugar and spices.
 It is thick and a good alternative on the market if you cannot get cassareep directly from Guyana.
 You will need an entire jar for a decent batch of Pepperpot and to add a bit more sugar since it has an overpowering bitterness from the burnt sugar.